 Some people prefer this type because they are less noticeable than wire retainers.
 Essix retainer costs are similar to the Hawley style, but they may not last as long.

 You’ll need to remove your device for eating and clean it regularly.
 It might become discoloured over time, but you can prevent this with a proper cleaning routine – more on this later.

 This is the clear, plastic retainer from the manufacturers of Invisalign braces (sometimes called an Invisalign retainer).
-It is made from a super strong material so it’s less likely to break than other plastic devices.
+It is made from a strong material for greater durability.

 To get one fitted, a laser scan is taken of your mouth, so if you don’t like the feeling of teeth impressions being taken this could be a great option.
 You don’t have to have had Invisalign braces to be able to get a Vivera retainer.

 A completely different option is a fixed bonded retainer.
 Also called a lingual or permanent retainer, this type is only used on the front six teeth, often just on the lower jaw.
 A strong wire is glued behind the teeth, permanently retaining the shape you achieved with braces.
 It might need to be replaced every 3-10 years.

 Fixed retainers are a little more expensive than basic removable ones, but the fact that they are completely hidden is a plus for many people.

 While there’s no chance of losing this type of device, having the wire attached to your teeth does make it difficult to clean and floss your teeth properly.
 Read more about the pros and cons of permanent retainers.